matt-42/vpp/README.md

 ## Pixel Wise Kernels

-The ```pixel_wise``` construct allows to easily and efficiently map a kernel function on all the pixels of a set of images.
+The ```pixel_wise``` construct allows to easily and efficiently map simple kernel functions on all the pixels of a set of images.
+It rely on OpenMP to spread the processing on all the available cores, and SIMD-vectorize the processing of rows when possible.
 If the kernel function returns a value, ```pixel_wise``` will return a newly allocated image filled with the results of the kernel.
 Given A and B two 2d images of integers:

 ```c++
 // Compute C, the parallel pixel wise sum of A and B.